You can get in over your head in tax debt if you don’t withhold the right amount from your paychecks.

 The first clue that your tax withholding is wrong is the total line on last year’s return.
 The bigger the number, whether positive or negative, the more likely a change is in order.

-But there are a whole slew of situations that could have changed your tax liability since then, including:
+But there’s a whole slew of situations that could have changed your tax liability since then, including:

 - You were unemployed or self-employed for part of the year